ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 <img class="image" alt="Einstein Ego Equation" src="/image/blog/Ego-Knowledge.jpg"/>
 </div>

-Einstein's quote on the ego seemed to imply that you should think more.... but identifying with thinking is the fundamental problem.
+Einstein's quote on the ego seemed to imply that you should think more.... but identifying with thinking is the problem.
 And yes, you can have an ego about being so "ego-less".

 Most people are unaware of or deny a stream of "thinking" in their heads.
 Thinking is a body function you have little control over.
 You can only  be aware of it.